YasserB94/Day_5_Challenge_SASS/readme.md

 # BeCode Learning Challenge: SASS #
+## Exercise objectives ##
+[] Being able to explain what a CSS-Preprocessor is
+[] Generate some CSS from your CSS preprocessor (SASS) [] Being able to minify your CSS output
+[] Knowledge of the following SASS features:
+        - Variables
+        - Mixins (Functions)
+        - Nesting
+        - Partials & Import
+        - Extend/Inheritance
+        - Operators(Math)
 ## Project Log ##
 1. Installed SASS to the command line
         - Brew install sass/sass/sass